writethedocs/www/docs/2014/blog/announcing-pdx-venue-tickets.rst

 We have added a Student ticket option, so students can buy a ticket for **$50**.
-To help cover the costs of doing this, we are asking companies who are buying their employee's tickets to pay a bit more.
+To help cover the costs of doing this, we are asking companies who are buying their employees tickets to pay a bit more.
 Corporate tickets are **$100**.

 Go ahead and `get your tickets now`_.

+When you book your travel,
+we recommend coming to Portland for the weekend before.
+It's a great town,
+and we will have optional events on Sunday afternoon.
+You should also make sure you stay until the end on Tuesday, which will be around 6pm.

 Call for Proposals ends this weekend
 -------------------------------------